tov/shcaml/README.md

 # Shcaml

-Caml-Shcaml is an Ocaml library for Unix shell programming.
+Shcaml is an OCaml library for Unix shell programming.

 Unix shells provide easy access to Unix functionality such as pipes, signals, file descriptor manipulation, and the file system.
 Shcaml hopes to excel at